Clay Matthews III: Retirement

 After two seasons out of football, Matthews announced his retirement on September 27, 2022.
-Matthews had stated he "wished he could've finished his career in Green Bay", the team that drafted him and he had won a Super Bowl with in 2011.
+Matthews had stated he "wished he could've finished his career in Green Bay", the team that drafted him and with whom he won a Super Bowl in 2011.
 On November 15, 2023, it was announced that Matthews, alongside Aaron Kampman, would be inducted into the Green Bay Packers Hall of Fame as the 170th member on August 29, 2024.